 - Occupational therapy: RT ≤ 0.63 sec

-With the study, we aimed to look into additional acoustic descriptors in these particular room types to secure a good sound environment both for the elderly ear and the patients with dementia – and also for the staff members at the clinic who today have more complex tasks to solve.
-We chose three different types of acoustic solutions to support the original architecture of the building and to secure optimum room acoustics in regards to the different activities.
+With the study, we aimed to look into additional acoustic descriptors in these particular room types to secure a good sound environment both for the elderly ear and the patients with dementia.
+And also for the staff members at the clinic who today have more complex tasks to solve.
+We chose three different types of acoustic solutions to support the original architecture of the building and to secure optimum room acoustics in regard to the different activities.

-When we measure reverberation time according to ISO 3382-1/2 it is commonly over a 20 or 30 dB range starting 5 dB below the initial level and then extrapolated to the full 60 dB range.
+When we measure reverberation time according to ISO 3382-1/2 it is commonly over a 20 or 30 dB range.
+Starting 5 dB below the initial level and then extrapolating to the full 60 dB range.
 Starting 5 dB below can be problematic since this part of the decay contains a lot of information!
-It contains both direct sound and early reflections – crucial for the perception of sound AND speech clarity.
+It contains both direct sound and early reflections.
+They are crucial for the perception of sound AND speech clarity.

 ‘Soft’ results and acoustic descriptors

-In addition to the measurements, interviews were carried out together with a questionnaire to see if staff and patients benefitted from the refurbishment – and the results were quite clear: They were happy with the changes and rated the rooms better than before.
+In addition to the measurements, interviews were carried out together with a questionnaire to see if staff and patients benefitted from the refurbishment .
+The results were quite clear: They were happy with the changes and rated the rooms better than before.

 “The patients were really distracted when doing cognitive tests before the treatment…” – Staff member